TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

   - Optional 'no_interruptions' mode allows the AI to finish speaking even when users talk over it
   - Automatically detects and recognizes users in the voice channel
   - Supports realtime function calling via voice
+  - Can send structured outputs (like code blocks and long lists) to the same Discord text channel when written formatting is more useful than spoken output
 - /voice-chat-tts
   - Just like /voice-chat, but uses speech to text, sent to an LLM, then the voice response is generated using text to speech in realtime
+  - Can send structured outputs (like code blocks and long lists) to the same Discord text channel when the model determines written formatting is better than spoken output
 - /ad-lib-story
   - Generates a Madlibs-style story (optionally guided by your prompt) and sends a modal form for you to fill in placeholders before returning the final story